hapax/hapax.github.io/assets/buffon.md

 \lambda = \frac{\pi D}{2}\left(1 - \frac{\bar{\sigma}^2}{\bar{\mu}}\right).
 $$

-There are various impracticalities with these scheme, but we won't let that spoil our amusing application of Buffon's noodle to the microphysics of polymers.
+There are various impracticalities with this scheme, but we won't let that spoil our amusing application of Buffon's noodle to the microphysics of polymers.